cmu-sei/welled/README.md

 ```

 ## Setting the VMs name, address, or room when in non-STEP environment
+Take note that STEP is a reference to the deprecated STEPfwd Cyber Range Management tool that has been replaced by Crucible and Topomojo.
 ```
 /bin/gelled-ctrl -n kali-local -r 55
 ```

-Of course, all of these tools have usage statements, so RTFUS (read the fine
+Of course, all of these tools have usage statements, so please read themm.
-usage statement).
 Man pages are a work in progress because `help2man` cannot
-read from STDOUT on a few of the binaries... strange.
-Please help fix this!!
+read from STDOUT on a few of the binaries.
+Please help fix this if you can.

 ## Using wmasterd on ESXi/Linux without installation
 If you haven't installed `wmasterd`, execute wmasterd without arguments.
 Just